castorini/anserini/docs/regressions-msmarco-doc-docTTTTTquery-per-passage.md

 ```

 This run corresponds to the MS MARCO document ranking leaderboard entry "Anserini's BM25 + doc2query-T5 expansion (per passage), parameters tuned for recall@100 (k1=2.56, b=0.59)" dated 2020/12/11, and is reported in the Lin et al. (SIGIR 2021) Pyserini paper.
+Note that the above command uses `-format msmarco` instead of first outputting in TREC format and then converting to MS MARCO format using `tools/scripts/msmarco/convert_trec_to_msmarco_run.py`; both yield the exact same results.